 For more information and frequently asked questions, click here.

 Currently examination candidates are required to complete a formative assessment of at least four cases with a Supervisor of Training or appropriate delegate (Fellow of the CICM).
 These cases must be done in the six months prior to the date of the written component of the examination.

 In order to assist candidates become better prepared for the clinical section of the examination there has been one major change to the Hot Case assessment process.
-At a recent meeting of the CICM Board, the following resolution was approved and will apply to the August / October 2010 sitting of the General, Paediatric and OTS Fellowship examinations:
+At a recent meeting of the CICM Board, the following resolution was approved and will apply to the August / October 2010 sitting of the General, Paediatric and Second Part examinations:

 In the six months prior to the date of the written examination, each candidate should be formally assessed by a Supervisor of Training or appropriate delegate (Fellow of the CICM) as having achieved a satisfactory standard on an observed clinical assessment of a critically ill patient on four separate occasions.